Aliases for KIF22 Gene

 GeneCards Summary for KIF22 Gene

 KIF22 (Kinesin Family Member 22) is a Protein Coding gene.
-Diseases associated with KIF22 include Spondyloepimetaphyseal Dysplasia With Joint Laxity, Type 2 and Spondyloepimetaphyseal Dysplasia With Multiple Dislocations.
-Among its related pathways are Oocyte meiosis and Class I MHC mediated antigen processing and presentation.
+Diseases associated with KIF22 include Spondyloepimetaphyseal Dysplasia With Joint Laxity, Type 2 and Spondyloepimetaphyseal Dysplasia, Matrilin-3 Related.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Cell cycle_Role of APC in cell cycle regulation.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and microtubule motor activity.
-An important paralog of this gene is KIF7.
+An important paralog of this gene is KIF1B.